clnsmth/soso/docs/source/dev/design.rst

 The Strategy Pattern employed in our application enables a high degree of user customization to solve common challenges:

-* Properties requiring additional processing due to data repository-specific implementations of metadata standards.
+* Properties that don’t map to a metadata standard but require external data, such as dataset landing page URLs.
-* Properties that don't map to metadata but require external data, such as dataset landing page URLs.
+* Properties requiring custom processing due to community-specific application of metadata standards.

-These cases are addressed by either providing the information to a strategy as arguments to parameters, or by inputting the information as `kwargs` to customized strategy methods.
-The user documentation has more information on this process.
+These cases can be addressed by providing information as `kwargs` to the main.convert function, which overrides properties corresponding to `kwargs` key names, or by modifying existing strategy methods through method overrides.
+For further details, refer to the user documentation.

 Alternative Implementations Considered
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~